By Ryan Riggins, Riggins Strategic Solutions. NC Real Estate License #361546, eXp Realty.

 What property tax relief is available to seniors in Alamance County?

-The statewide North Carolina programs apply through the Alamance County Tax Department (tax.help@alamancecountync.gov): the Homestead Exclusion (2026 income limit $38,800), the Circuit Breaker (a deferral that becomes a 6% lien), and the Disabled Veteran Exclusion ($45,000 off, no income limit).
+The statewide North Carolina programs apply through the Alamance County Tax Department at 336-228-1312: the Homestead Exclusion (2025 income limit $38,800), the Circuit Breaker (a deferral that caps tax at 4% or 5% of income up to a $58,200 limit and becomes a 6% lien), and the Disabled Veteran Exclusion ($45,000 off, no income limit).
 The deadline is June 1.

-Alamance County Meals on Wheels delivers meals and groceries to homebound seniors at 336-228-8815.
-SNAP is also available through Alamance County DSS at 336-570-6532.
+Alamance County Meals on Wheels delivers weekday meals to homebound residents 60 and older at 336-228-8815.
+Second Harvest Food Bank of Northwest NC (336-784-5770) and local church pantries fill in, and SNAP is available through Alamance County DSS at 336-570-6532.

 I'm Ryan Riggins.
 I spent years on the investor side of real estate, then switched to educating families through senior transitions so they don't get taken advantage of during the hardest season of their lives.
 This guide is free.
 If it helped, pass it on.